Danish Decommissioning

 Executive board

-Managing Director: Ole Kastbjerg Nielsen and Technical Director: Kirsten Hjerrild Nielsen.
-The latter, who has a degree in reactor engineering and practical experience from when Risø's reactors were in operation, also acts as DD's nuclear expert.
+The latter, who is an engineer specializing in reactor technology and has practical experience from when Risø's reactors were in operation, also serves as DD's nuclear expert.

 Quality